echen333/cp-workshop/appendix/meta.md

 # How to Practice

-*How to practice and when to read editorials (analyses) according to various USACO competitors.*
+*How to practice and when to read editorials (analyses) according to various Competitive Programmers.*

 ## Max Zhang